Post

 Using Barrier KVM to share one keyboard and mouse across my personal PC and work laptop, and scripting around an Nvidia display bug that kept resetting monitor settings.

-One of the realities of working from home is that your personal machine and your work setup inevitably end up competing for the same desk space.
+One of the quiet realities of working from home, especially for those of us who don’t have a separate office to retreat to, is that your personal machine and your work setup end up competing for the same desk space and the same hours.
+The boundary between “I’m working now” and “I’m not” stops being a building you walk out of and starts being whichever machine you’re sitting in front of.
 My solution has been Barrier, a software KVM that lets me share a single keyboard and mouse across my personal Linux PC and my work laptop, each on their own display, no hardware switch required.
+More than a productivity setup, it’s a way of giving the work-vs-personal boundary back its physical shape.

 The setup works beautifully for what it does, but it introduced a problem I hadn’t anticipated.
 Every context switch between work and personal means the monitor configuration needs to change, and thanks to a persistent Nvidia driver bug on Linux, those settings, refresh rate especially, don’t survive the transition reliably.